radxa/rockchip-bsp/README.md

     # apt-get install -f
     # RELEASE=buster TARGET=desktop ARCH=${ARCH} ./mk-base-debian.sh

-This will bootstrap a Debian buster image, you will get a rootfs tarball named `linaro-buster-alip-xxxx.tar.gz`.
+This will bootstrap a Debian Bullseye image, you will get a rootfs tarball named `linaro-buster-alip-xxxx.tar.gz`.

 Building the rk-debain rootfs with debug: